LAWRENCE HERITAGE STATE PARK; CANALWALK:

 To start from Lawrence Riverfront State Park; From I-495 take exit 44 to Merrimack St and travel right.
 Turn left on S Broadway St then right on Shattuck St. Take another right on Rowe St and you'll come to the Park straight ahead.

-Starting from the Lawrence Heritage SP Visitor Center; After checking out the Visitor Center head out to Canal St and turn right.
-The Northern Canalwalk travels alongside the North Canal utilizing sidewalk and bricked paths.
+Starting from the Lawrence Heritage State Park Visitor Center; After checking out the Visitor Center head out to Canal St and turn right.
+The Northern Canalwalk travels West alongside the North Canal utilizing sidewalk and bricked paths.
 You may also ride on-road (low volume street).
 Informational sign boards are located along the canal.
 Brick mill buildings line the opposite side of the canal.
 Use the cross-light when you reach Amesbury St and continue along the canal.
-Come to the junction of Broadway, Canal St & Water St.
+Come to the junction of Broadway, Canal & Water Streets at 0.6 miles.

-Note; Future plans call for constructing a trail north from here along the old Manchester & Lawrence RR bed that crosses Water St straight ahead.
-The proposed Lawrence Rail Trail would then connect to the existing Methuen Rail Trail, in Methuen, Ma.
+Note; Future construction in Fall 2024 will construct a trail North from here along the old Manchester & Lawrence RR bed that crosses Water St straight ahead.
+The future Lawrence Rail Trail would then connect to the existing Methuen Rail Trail, in Methuen, Ma.
 Both of these trails utilize the rail bed of the old Manchester & Lawrence RR which continues into NH through the towns of Salem, Windham, Derry, Londonderry and South Manchester.
-Trails have been constructed along this rail bed in all of these towns, however, as of June 2017 gaps still exist.
+Trails have been constructed along this rail bed in all of these towns, however, as of 2023 gaps still exist.
 See; Manchester & Lawrence Rail Trail for more information.

-Turn left along Broadway and cross over the North Canal.
+Turn left (South) along Broadway and cross over the North Canal.
 Check out the old RR

 Bridges crossing both sides of the canal.